100-ball cricket

 100-ball cricket is a short form of cricket designed to attract new audiences to the game with simplified rules, which was originally created by the England and Wales Cricket Board (ECB) for its new city-based competition The Hundred.
+For statistical purposes it is designated as a Twenty20 competition.

-The 100 ball game has two teams each having a single innings, which is restricted to a maximum of 100 balls, and the match lasts approximately two and a half hours, somewhat shorter than the existing Twenty20 format.
+The 100 ball game has two teams each having a single innings, which is restricted to a maximum of 100 balls, and the match lasts approximately two and a half hours, shorter than the Twenty20 format.

 Before the launch of the professional The Hundred competition in July 2021, the 100-ball format was trialled in several amateur local leagues across England.

 History

 Origins

 The new 100-ball format was born out of a proposal by the England and Wales Cricket Board (ECB) in 2016 to launch a new franchise cricket competition, similar to the Indian Premier League.
 At first it was expected that the competition would use the existing Twenty20 format.

 Following discussions involving the ECB's marketing team, clubs were instead told in April 2018 that the competition would use an entirely new form of cricket designed to be simpler to follow and shorter to fit television schedules.
 The more detailed proposal was presented by the ECB to the chair and chief executives of the first-class counties and the MCC on 19 April 2018, and was unanimously supported by the board of the new competition.
 At first it was proposed that each innings would involve 15 six-ball overs and a final 10-ball over.

 In February 2019, the ECB announced tweaks to the proposed rules of 100-ball cricket.
 The competition will instead contain 10 ten-ball overs, i.e. a change of ends after ten balls.
 A bowler will be delivering five or 10 consecutive balls.
 A bowler would deliver a maximum of 20 balls per innings.
 Power-play conditions were also announced.